pietervdvn/MapComplete/Docs/UserTests/2024-08-26 User Test Search.md

 [MapComplete was opened with the 'food' theme, showing the province]

 1. Search the business
-(2. Give a review and update information)
+2. Give a review and update information
 3. Search vegetarian pizzeria's in a city
 4. Bonus: Use the search function to search pizzeria's _without_ typing a number
 5. Switch to the map of _toilets_ using the search function
+6. Ad hoc: link a mapillary streetview image

 In between the tasks, time was given to explore and surface more issues.

 # Interactions and surfaced issues

-## Searching for 'Saladette'
+## Searching for 'Saladette' and others

 The user was asked to search 'Saladette' in Roeselare.